Bachelor of Arts

 - You want to choose from a wide range of subjects at an institution where you can benefit from real-world work experience and can live and study in another country;

 - You wish to communicate your own ideas effectively and persuasively;

 - You want to engage critically and analytically with the world around you;

 - You want to develop skills that will enhance your career and, in the broadest sense, your contribution to society.

 Learn more about our courses and upcoming events

 What you will study

-In the first year, you choose four subjects from the groups (1-10) below, selecting no more than one subject in each group.
-When choosing your year 1 subjects, it is essential to have a least two subjects from the different year 2 subject groups bearing in mind that places in Psychology are limited from year 2.
+In year 1, you choose four subjects from the groups below, selecting no more than one subject in each group.
+You will study these subjects for the whole of your first year.
+When choosing your year 1 subjects, it is essential to have a least two subjects from two different year 2 subject groups as subjects within the same group cannot be studied together.
+It is important to bear in mind that places in Psychology are limited from year 2.

 Towards the end of first year, you will select two subjects to continue with and specialise in to degree level (years 2-4).
+Note – A limited number of subjects are available as Single Honours – this is where you will study one subject for the remainder of the degree.
+See the end of the table for subjects available as Single Honours.
 The table below displays the groups from years 2-4.
 Your selection is based on your year 1 subjects and you cannot choose two subjects from the same group.
-The table at the end of this section illustrates al the combinations available to degree level.
+The table at the end of this section illustrates all the combinations available to degree level.

 ~ Subject available as Single Honours to degree level